AvramRobert/buccaneer/README.md

 runPrint(List("add", "1", "2"))
 runPrint(List("subtract", "2.012321", "1.2323"))
 ```
-Finally, there is one additional interpretation function (`interpretH`), which provides dynamic MAN page generation and
+Finally, there is one additional interpreter called `interpretH`, which provides automatic MAN page generation and
 input suggestions.
-They can be triggered at ANY point throughout the invocation.
+These can be triggered at ANY point throughout the invocation.
 To trigger them, an input
-must always either end with `-help | --help` (for MAN pages) or `-sgst  | --sgst` (for suggestions):
+must always either end with `-help | --help` (for MAN pages) or `-sgst  | --sgst` (for suggestions).
+(*Note*: These keywords are configurable):
 ```scala
 def runPrintH(input: List[String]) = {
   Interpreter.